PHPBrickLayer/PillarDash/README.md

+## Introduction
+This is a dashboard created for use on [bricklayer/lay](https://github.com/PHPBrickLayer/lay) framework, and it was created using [metronic dashboard](https://keenthemes.com/metronic).

-## How To Use
+### How To Use

-**Please note:**\
-This package is to be used in the web side of the framework and not on the brick side;
+This package is to be used on the `web` side of the framework and not on the `brick (server side)` side;
-because some of the classes are being accessed like the `DomainResource` class are only available on the web side of the framework, and not the server side.
+because some of the classes used, like the `DomainResource` class are only available on the `web` side of the framework, and not the server side.

 ### Get Started
 To get started, you need to link static __assets__ to the ui folder of the domain you wish to use this package with, like this: